-We incurred research and development expenses of approximately \$4.25 million in 2021 and \$1.5 million in 2020, relating to the development of its applications and technologies.
-The increase from the corresponding period primarily resulted from share based payment in the amount of \$2.6 million attributed to the share issuance to Ms. Zigdon under that certain Amendment to Purchase Agreement dated May 26, 2021.
+We incurred research and development expenses of approximately \$1.7 million in 2022 and \$4.25 million in 2021, relating to the development of its applications and technologies.
+The decrease from the corresponding period primarily resulted from share based payment in amount of \$2,618,000 attributed to the share issuance to Shoshana Zigdon under the Amendment to Purchase Agreement dated May 26, 2021.
 We intend to continue to invest in our research and development capabilities to extend our platform and bring our measurement technology to a broader range of applications.